Uncial 0206: Description

 The surviving leaf contains most of First Epistle of Peter 5:5-13, on three discontinuous parchment fragments (page size 14 cm by 10 cm).
 The text is written in one column per page, with only 8 lines per page, in large monumental uncial letters.
 It originally formed part of a deluxe manuscript book collecting an extensive corpus of Christian texts.
 The handwriting resembles Codex Sinaiticus.

-Papyrologist Don Barker notes a page number added to the head of the verso (reverse side) had been misread by papyrologist Bernard Grenfell, the original editor, as 229 (represented by Greek letters σκθ functioning as numerals), but is in fact 829 (or possibly 819; represented by Greek letters ωκθ or ωιθ - middle letter is unclear).
+Papyrologist Don Barker notes a page number added to the head of the verso (reverse side) had been misread by papyrologist Bernard Grenfell, the original editor, as 229 (represented by Greek letters σκθ functioning as numerals), but is in fact 829 (or possibly 819; represented by Greek letters ωκθ or ωιθ - the middle letter is unclear).
 This demonstrates the copyist had already filled over 800 pages of text before reaching the First Epistle of Peter.
 Even allowing for the exceptionally large scale of the writing, and the relatively small parchment pages, this would imply the original codex must have contained a very substantial corpus of Christian writings; and would, for example, have been consistent with it containing the entirety of the eventual canon of Pauline and Catholic epistles.